COVID-19 UPDATES

 About Me

 Kia ora.
-I've lived in Wellington for the last 20 years with some time in London and Hong Kong.
-I'm trained as a veterinarian but have just moved to teaching.
-I am privileged to be able to join the Kahurangi team.
-I keen to create strong relationships with tamariki and their whānau, so that they enjoy learning.
-I love art, the outdoors, science, my wonderful wife, teenage son and biking.
-Two cats share their home with us.
+I've lived in Te Whanganui a Tara for the last 20 years with some time abroad.
+I've started teaching later in my career and worked previously as a veterinarian and in government.
+I am privileged to be part of the Kahurangi team.
+I am keen to create strong relationships with tamariki and their whānau, so that they enjoy learning.
+I love art, the outdoors, science, my wonderful wife, teenage son and mountain biking.
+Two cats (Spot and Floof) share their home with us.
+You'll probably see me cycling around Strathmore.

 E: grant@kahurangi.school.nz